 Advanced Sub Queries extend the basic Sub Query functionality, by allowing you to query multiple views and, in some cases, data sources.

-Here we have joined our standard Tutorial connection and Ski Team view content with a CSV imported into a different database.
+In the example below, our standard Tutorial connection and Ski Team view content has been joined with a CSV imported into a different database.

 See Advanced Sub Query Tutorial for more information.